Felk/outseek/README.md

 I don't own any OSX machine to test on, so I cannot provide builds for that.

 You currently need to have VLC media player (64-bit) installed because it does not get bundled to achieve a smaller file size and faster startup time.
-- Windows: VLC is expected to be installed in the default location (`C:/Program Files/VideoLAN/VLC`)
+- Windows: VLC is expected to either be on the PATH or installed in the default location (`C:/Program Files/VideoLAN/VLC`)
 - Linux: libvlc is expected to be available as a system library, e.g. by installing it through `sudo apt-get install vlc libvlc-dev`

 You also need to have [Python 3](https://www.python.org/downloads/) installed on your system and available on the PATH to use any features that use Python libraries.